yairKoskas/Fuzzer/README.md

 ### mutation-based fuzzing

 Mutation fuzzing get a corpus of files in the format the target program gets, it takes the files from the corpus and make random mutations to them.

 The argumant `--input` contains the path to a corpus with sample files of the required format.

+### code-coverage based fuzzing
+A code-coverage based fuzzing (AKA greybox fuzzing) tries to maximize code coverage achieved by the inputs, as more code coverage usually results in greater chances of finding a bug.

+The argumant `--input` contains the path to a corpus with sample files of the required format.